This delicious summer raspberry salad is tangy and sweet with crunchy pecans and creamy goat cheese. A perfect summer salad!

 - ¼ cup crumbled goat cheese

-- ¼ cup whole pecans salted and roasted
+- ¼ cup halved pecans salted and roasted

 - Salt and pepper to season

-- Prepare the dressing: In a small bowl, mix one tablespoon extra-virgin olive oil (or other oil of preference), and a heaping teaspoon of raspberry vinegar (or raspberry red wine vinegar or simple red wine vinegar if need be).
+- Prepare the dressing: In a small bowl, mix olive oil (or other oil of preference), a heaping teaspoon of raspberry vinegar (or raspberry red wine vinegar or simple red wine vinegar if need be) and sweetener.
 Season with salt and pepper and stir well to combine.

 - Finish the salad: In a large serving bowl, toss the 50/50 baby spinach and spring mix with the salad dressing until leaves are well coated.
 Top the salad with the raspberries, pecans and crumbled cheese.
 Serve immediately.